p100mma/hcrs_omics/README.md

  	#(...)
   	Rscript --no-save metalogs.R 70

-We have used a HPC system to run this part in parallel.
+We have used an HPC system to run this part in parallel.

 Experiment II: